 budget ($): Hotel Villa Aurora This hotel has a lake-view villa, private car parking, free private beach with sun loungers and umbrellas. you can enjoy the the view of Comacina Island, fresh-fish and Italian cuisine at its on-site restaurant.FIND BEST HOTELS IN LEZZENO

-Bellano is a charming little town, nestled along the eastern shore of Lake Como, just few kilometers from Varenna toward Colico.
+Bellano is a charming little town that retains its authentic atmosphere, nestled along the eastern shore of Lake Como, just few kilometers from Varenna toward Colico.
 Far from your typical tourist resort town, Bellano has a much more chilled, local vibe.

 With relatively few big attractions and a little out of the way of the larger cities and towns, Bellano is much more authentic, with fewer of the gimmicky tourist traps of more popular locations.